-Figure 6 is very similar to Figure 5, but it includes the intimation logic.
+Figure 7 is very similar to Fig. 6, but it includes the intimation logic.
 The amount of memory that can be used for implementing this logic is flexible.
-For the microbenchmark and application benchmarks in Figure 6, the size of the spare buffer was 32 KB.
+For the microbenchmark and application benchmarks in Fig. 7, the size of the spare buffer was 32 KB.
 Using a larger spare buffer (larger than 32 KB) will certainly benefit the microbenchmark (left) however, the impact on the application benchmark was negligible.
 Hence with the same, two 3-KB buffers per client, and merely 4 additional spare 32-KB buffers for all the clients, flow intimation technique demonstrated significant benefit.
-In case of the microbenchmark the bandwidth was improved by three fold, the application benchmark performed as well as the large buffer case.
-Since Global Arrays is a library based GAS model and ARMCI is not a compilation target for Global Arrays, the use of flow intimation here is limited to non-contiguous data transfers and accumulate operations.
-However, for scenarios where ARMCI is used as a compilation target (for example, in Chapel language [4] or Rice Co-Array Fortran [11]) there are many more opportunities to utilize this technique.